-\$ coverage run -m nose arg1 arg2
+\$ coverage run -m unittest discover

 To limit coverage measurement to code in the current directory, and also find files that weren't executed at all, add the --source=. argument to your coverage command line.

 3. Use coverage report to report on the results: